hochbaumGroup/pseudoflow-parametric-cut/README.md

 The package provides interfaces for Python, C, and Matlab.

 The HPF algorithm for solving (parametric) minimum cut on a graph is described in:

->    D.S.
-Hochbaum, "The Pseudoflow algorithm: A new algorithm for the maximum flow problem", Operations Research, 58(4):992-1009,2008.
+>    DS Hochbaum (2008), The Pseudoflow algorithm: A new algorithm for the maximum flow problem.
+Operations Research, 58(4):992-1009.

 It has been shown that the minimum cut as a function of `lambda` changes at most `n` times, where `n` is the number of nodes in the graph.
 The solution for all lambda can thus be represented with up to `n` intervals of lambda values.
 In each lambda interval, the minimum cut remains the same.